-The Illinois Power Agency respectfully files its Final 2019 Procurement Plan, reflecting the Commission's Order approving its Plan in Docket No. 18-1564, including the approval of the specific action items listed above, which the Commission has found will produce the "lowest total cost over time, taking into account any benefits of price stability" as required by Section 16-111.5(d)(4) of the PUA.
+The Illinois Power Agency respectfully publishes this draftfiles its Final 2019 Procurement Plan, and invitesreflecting the affected utilities and any interested parties to submit comments on Commission's Order approving its Plan in Docket No. 18-1564, including the Plan toapproval of the Agencyspecific action items listed above, which the Commission has found will produce the "lowest total cost over time, taking into account any benefits of price stability" as required by September 14, 2018Section 16-111.5(d)(4) of the PUA.